MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 1. Select the outer stack view in the _Document Outline_.
 1. With your outer stack view selected, click the `Add New Constraints` button.
 1. Add the following two constraints using the `Add New Constraints` popup:
-    - (Outer Stack View) Leading Edge 22pts from Super View (Input Card) Leading Edge
+    - (Outer Stack View) Leading Edge 22pts from Super View (output card) Leading Edge
     - (Outer Stack View) Trailing Edge 22pts from Super View Trailing Edge
-1. In the _Document Outline_, hold down control (ctrl) and click-drag from the outer stack view to it's super view (input card).
+1. In the _Document Outline_, hold down control (ctrl) and click-drag from the outer stack view to it's super view (output card).
 1. In the popup, select `Center Vertically In Container` to create a new constraint.
 This will vertically align the outer stack view's center with it's super view's center.

 To finish up, we'll add the remaining width constraints.